amacdexp/JupyterHubKyma/README.md

 JupyterHub running on SAP Cloud Platform Kyma Runtime (Kubernetes) with XSUAA OAUTH2 authentication

 Exanmple of runing a shared JupyteHub environment that enables XSUAA autenticated users to access.
+Also included is the hana-ml python library to simplify connection to SAP Hana with pandas dataframes, as well as providing the ability to push down ML logic to HANA reducing data being copied.

 ## Pre Reqs:
 * Provision a Kyma environment on SAP Cloud Platform